Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 To test a Bot with an audio input with a keyword, populate "KeywordRecognitionModel" in Application Configuration file with the full path of the table file and set the boolean "Keyword" in the test configuration file to "true" if the WAV file used for testing has a keyword.

 The keyword that has been recognized will be populated in the output file.

+A dialog can only have a Keyword in Turn 0.

 #### Ignoring certain bot-reply activities